-Corporate governance >
+Corporate governance

-Business ethics and compliance >
+Business ethics and compliance

-Stakeholder engagement >
+Stakeholder engagement

-Innovation >
+Innovation

-Digitalization >
+Digitalization

-Customer rights and satisfaction >

 Uniper's operations everywhere meet the highest ethical standards.
 In fact, we typically go beyond what is required by laws.
 "Living with integrity" is an essential part of our corporate culture.
 Wrongdoing can cause considerable damage to both stakeholders and Uniper.
 It is important to systematically prevent violations against laws and company policies and to respond swiftly if, despite our many layers of defense, a potential violation occurs.
 This is the only way to credibly convey that our company is managed responsibly and is committed to creating sustainable value.